acm-uiuc/liquid/README.md

     git push -u origin feature

-Now if you go to the [acm-uiuc/liquid](https://github.com/acm-uiuc/liquid) repository and make a pull request.
-After creating it, sit back and wait for the sweet, sweet praise to come in.
+Then, go to [acm-uiuc/liquid](https://github.com/acm-uiuc/liquid) and make a pull request.

-Sometimes (most of the time), the code reviewers will say "Hey you!
-You're wrong!
-Fix this!
-Change that!".
-Relax, we got this.
-Checkout your feature branch again, make your changes, and push it back up to Github.
+If you need to make changes, checkout your feature branch again, make them, and push it back up to Github.

     git checkout feature
     # make changes ...
     git commit -m "I fixed it, yo." git push

-Your pull request will be automagically updated.

-*Note*: It's important that you don't push commits that are not related to this pull request up to this branch.
-They will be added to the pull request and everything will get very mixed up.
-To check what branch you are on, use `git branch` or `git status`.
+*Note*: Don't push unrelated commits up to this branch.
+To check what branch you're on, use `git branch` or `git status`.

 Troubleshooting
 ---------------